Skip to content

 govc datastore.info datastore-name

-# List accessible datastores
+# All datastores

-govc ls /datacenter/network/
+govc ls /Datacenter/datastore/

 export GOVC_URL='https://vcenter.example.com'